-We are glad to welcome you at Bauhaus-Universität Weimar to start together into the winter semester 2021/22.
+We are glad to welcome you at Bauhaus-Universität Weimar to start together into the summer semester 2023.

 Depending on what you prefer, you can choose to live in a student hall of residence or a room in a flat share (WG), which you’ll find advertised on the university’s electronic message board “Piazza”, or you could contact a real estate agent or the Weimarer Wohnstätte.

 Hint: You don’t necessarily have to pay exorbitant brokerage fees.
 Simply arrange to visit Weimar for a few days and try to find the right flat on your own.
 The price for a room in a flat share ranges between 150 to 450 Euros per month.
 You’ll also find inexpensive one-room apartments starting at 350 euros per month.